xofbd/unfair-coin-bayes/README.md

 2.) `heroku create` or `heroku create app-name` where app-name is a custom app name <br>
 3.) `git push heroku master` <br>
 4.) `heroku open` or open the app online through your Heroku profile <br>

+## License
+This project is distributed under the MIT license.
+Please see `LICENSE` for more information.